Morong Church: History

-Significance of the Church during Filipino-Spanish War
+Philippine Revolution

 After the Cry of Pugadlawin on August 23, 1896, a civil guard stationed in Binangonan named Agustin Natividad escaped from his post and passed the mountain trails to reach Morong.
 He organized a camp with other Filipino civil guards and attacked Morong.
 The Spanish casadores and other loyal civil guards retreated to the Gobierno Politico-Militar building while the Katipuneros under Natividad sought refuge in Capitan Mariano's rice camarin.
 Due to lack of food and arms, they left with their families and attacked Morong Church and forced the enemies to retreat inside the convent and church.

 On June 1, 1898, fully armed soldiers from Cavite and a shipment of rifles and a canon arrived to aid the Katipuneros who came from the different points of Distrito de Morong.
 The three principal revolutionary leaders at that time were Brigade Commander Miguel Aquino, Assessor Juan Sumulong and Quintin Gonzales.
 Firing went on as the Spaniards took their stand in the church and convent.

 The Spaniards besieged in the church and convent surrendered to the Katipuneros on August 19, 1898.